-We offer software through traditional on-premise solutions, cloud solutions or a combination of both on-premise and cloud solutions (hybrid).
-We are agnostic as to which delivery method a customer prefers.
-We believe giving customers choice and flexibility will help us to strive to obtain long-term customer value.
+We offer software through traditional on-premises solutions, cloud solutions or a combination of both.
+We believe our customers will operate in hybrid on-premises and cloud environments, and we are ready to support the delivery method the customer prefers.
+In providing choice and flexibility, we strive to maximize the lifetime value of the relationship with our customers.

 Our initial public offering was on the NASDAQ in 1996 and we were subsequently listed on the Toronto Stock Exchange (TSX) in 1998.
-We are a multinational company and as of June 30, 2017, employed approximately 10,900 people worldwide.
+We are a multinational company and as of June 30, 2018, employed approximately 12,200 people worldwide.